 You should also include a covering letter, briefly covering what you have done to the vehicle.
-Also include photographs of your converted vehicle.
-Dont include too many.
+Also, include photographs of your converted vehicle.
+Don't include too many.
 Between 10 and 20 are required.
-Do ensure that you include the vehicles number plate in a shot of the front of the vehicle, and a shot of the back of the vehicle.
-From the photos the DVLA can see if you have done a good conversion to the vehicle, or simply thrown a mattress in the back.
+Do ensure that you include the vehicle number plate in a shot of the front of the vehicle and a shot of the back of the vehicle.
+From the photos, the DVLA can see if you have done a good conversion to the vehicle, or simply thrown a mattress in the back.

 Send the paperwork to: DVLA Swansea SA99 1BA

-If you have done a good conversion, and the DVLA are satisfied they will return a new V5 document to you, with the body type changed.
+If you have done a good conversion, and the DVLA is satisfied they will return a new V5 document to you, with the body type changed.

 However, if they are unsure of your conversion they will ask you to visit the local DVLA inspection office.
 An agent will inspect the vehicle before recommending any change of documentation.

-The DVLA do not publish strict guidelines for the above.
-However, The Department of Transport do publish a strict 'motor caravan' definition for vehicles that are being imported.
+The DVLA does not publish strict guidelines for the above.
+However, The Department of Transport does publish a strict 'motor caravan' definition for vehicles that are being imported.

 When to Change the Vehicle Classification